jeff-hykin/xd_lang/documentation/XD_functionality.md

 `aFunc(10) + 10`
-However, because this is ambigious, it is not allowed However-however, `aFunc: 10 + 10` is allowed and it is interpreted as `aFunc(10 + 10)` To run a function with no arguments, you can do `aFunc!`
+However, because this is ambigious, it is not allowed However-however, `aFunc: 10 + 10` is allowed and it is interpreted as `aFunc(10 + 10)`

 edgecases to consider:
 `var(aFunc(10))`